Idov31/Nidhogg/README.md

 This repository contains a kernel driver with C++ header to communicate with it.

-**NOTE: This project is currently on its alpha, more features will be released in the coming weeks.**
+**NOTE: This project is currently on its beta, more features will be released in the coming weeks.**

 ## Current Features